5 June 2013

 * STATUS QUO'S total world-wide record sales exceed 118 million units.

 * QUO have recorded 64 British hit singles - more than any other band - 22 of which have hit the Top Ten.
 The first hit was 'PICTURES OF MATCHSTICK MEN' which reached Number 7 in January 1968.

-* FRANCIS ROSSI and RICK PARFITT are the only original members in the current QUO line up.
-Keyboard player ANDREW BOWN joined in 1976, JOHN ‘RHINO’ EDWARDS (bass) joined in 1986 and MATT LETLEY (drums) arrived in May 2000.
+* Founder members FRANCIS ROSSI and RICK PARFITT are joined in the current QUO line up by keyboard player ANDREW BOWN [since 1976], bassist JOHN 'RHINO' EDWARDS and drummer MATT LETLEY .

 * QUO have made 106 appearances on BBC TV's 'Top of the Pops' - More than any other group.